Delivering Confidence and Simplicity during Neuromuscular Blockade

 Service is essential to keep medical equipment operational and safe.
 Our Nordic service team consists of experienced service technicians stationed across the Nordic countries.
 Our service technicians are ready to take on your every service need.”

-Innovative phototherapy cover made of a high-tex material
+IncuCap® – Innovative incubator cover made of a High-Tex material

 Timik ApS